paragkatkar/katacoda-scenarios-1/setting-up-kafka/intro.md

 ------

 ## Educational Objective
-The objective of this scenario os to show you how to install a [Apache Kafka](https://kafka.apache.org/) message broker in the Katacoda interactive learning environment.
+The objective of this scenario is to show you how to install a [Apache Kafka](https://kafka.apache.org/) message broker in the Katacoda interactive learning environment.
 Also, the scenario will walk you through the steps of setting a topic and then publishing a message into that topic.
 Finally, you'll create a consumer to retrieve all the messages submitted to the topic.